JiaweiXue/MultiwaveCovidPrediction/README.md

 * We propose a SAB-GNN that considers the decay of symptom-related web search frequency to predict multiple waves.

 ## Introduction
-* Problem Setting: the urban study area is divided into N different urban districts.
+* Problem setting: the urban study area is divided into N different urban districts.
-* Prediction Features:
+* Prediction features:
   - feature 1: the daily population flow between N urban districts
   - feature 2: the number of Covid-19 symptom-related web search records for residents living in each district
   - feature 3: historical daily new infection cases for each district.
-* Prediction Labels:
+* Prediction labels:
-  - the daily new infection cases for each district for the next 7/14/21 days.
+  - the daily new infection cases in each district for the next 7/14/21 days.
-* Model Architecture:
+* Model architecture:
   - spatial module: graph neural network
   - the social awareness recovery module
   - temporal module: LSTM.